“Finally, all of you be of one mind, having compassion for one another; love as brothers, be tenderhearted, be courteous.

 What are good emotions?
 Good emotions are emotions influenced by the mind that submits to the Word of God.
 When emotions influence our understanding of the Word, then distortion of the Christian life will occur.

 When emotions operate properly, they appreciate or respond to God’s viewpoint and the Christian way of life.
 Emotions are the responder of the soul.
 If we are going to enjoy our emotions, we must orient to the biblical view of life.
-When emotions control truth, then we will distort life.
+When emotions control the mind, then we will distort life.
 The whole issue is which controls which.
 If emotions control the mind, then we are in danger of instability.
 If the Word controls our minds, then God gives us an orientation to life.
-One is stable, and the other unstable.
+One is stable and objective, and the other unstable and subjective.

 Tenderhearted is the relationship between a person who orients to God’s way of thinking and how that influences emotions.
 Biblically, the mind influences emotions, not the other way around.
 When emotions influence the mind, the believer develops weakness in his soul.